KALIGHAT-AC/PasSec/README.md

-# 🔐 Password Security Analyzer
+# 🔐 Password Security Analyzer - PasSec

 A full-stack cybersecurity tool that simulates real-world brute-force and dictionary attacks on passwords using cryptographic entropy math and GPU-speed benchmarks.